encoredev/examples/hello-world/README.md

 curl http://localhost:4000/hello/World
 ```

-When you ping the API, you will see traces and logs appearing in the local development dashboard: <http://localhost:9400/>
+## Local Development Dashboard

+While `encore run` is running, open [http://localhost:9400/](http://localhost:9400/) to access Encore's [local developer dashboard](https://encore.dev/docs/observability/dev-dash).

+Here you can see traces for all requests that you made while using the frontend, see your architecture diagram, and view API documentation in the Service Catalog.

 ## Deployment